jpezan/TSLA-TS-Stock-Analysis/README.md

 ## Introduction
 Tesla – electric vehicle and solar panel manufacturer went IPO 2010.
-This project creates various model that predict Tesla stock price.
+This project creates various models that predict Tesla stock price.

 ## Technologies
 Project is created with: